Is a Cruise Balcony Cabin Worth It?

 There is nothing like watching the waves pass by as your ship coasts to its next great destination.
 Or, waking up early and sipping coffee as you pull into your next scenic port of call.
 These memorable moments experiencing nature are part of what we love about cruising.

 Yes, it is possible to have these experiences on the public outdoor decks.
 Still, it is even more enjoyable from the privacy of your own balcony.
-So, it shouldn’t be a surprise that many first time cruisers book a balcony cabin for a cruise.
+So, it shouldn’t be a surprise that many first-time cruisers book a balcony cabin for a cruise.

-The benefits to having your own private outdoor space to enjoy the surrounding vistas away from the crowds can be priceless.
+The benefits of having your own private outdoor space to enjoy the surrounding vistas away from the crowds can be priceless.
 Not to mention, you can use this space to unwind with a book or your electronic device without the noise of the pool deck.

 Depending on your room category and location, some balcony categories even come with loungers for sun tanning.
 However, we have noticed that balconies on larger ships seem to be getting a bit smaller, so most only come standard with two upright chairs and a small table.